andreciornavei/serverless-build-modules/README.md

         QueueName: module-c-dlq
 ```

 It is not hard to see that how much more implementations you have on the service, more complex and unreadable it becomes.
-Then with this library we can split it no modules to keep more simple and readable.
+Then with this library we can split it on modules to keep more simple and readable.

 ##### `src/serverless.yml`
 ```yml